The PIM principles underlie and characterize all PIM systems, regardless of their purposes, methods, or products (1) .

 Based on the agreed PIM definition, stakeholders in the first PIM Working Meeting,(2) developed the following core guiding principles (2) when engaging on PIM – principles that build on previous inter-agency forums and discussions.

 - People-centered and inclusive: Data and information activities must be guided by the interests, well-being, and rights of the affected population and their hosts, which must participate and be included in all relevant phases.
-The purpose must be clearly defined and proportional to both the identified risk and costs vis-à-vis the population of concern and those responding.
-Activities must be sensitive to age, gender, and other issues of diversity.

 - Do no harm: Data and information activities must include a risk assessment and take steps, if necessary, to mitigate identified risks.
 The risk assessment must look at negative consequences that may result from data collection and subsequent actions or service delivery for as long as the data and information activity is carried out.